Apollo1840/machine_learning_theory/rl/policy_gradient.md

 \nabla_{𝜃} J(𝜃) \approx \sum_t \nabla_{𝜃} \log \pi_{𝜃}(a_t \mid s_t) G_t
 $$

-For each episode, we will record the whole episode and calculate the discounted rewards ($G_t$, also called rewards-on-go) for each $t$, as well as the dependent variable $\pi_{𝜃}(a_t \mid s_t)$, $a_t$ is the action with highest probability:
+For each episode, we will record the whole episode and calculate the discounted rewards ($G_t$, also called rewards-to-go) for each $t$, as well as the dependent variable $\pi_{𝜃}(a_t \mid s_t)$, $a_t$ is the action with highest probability:

 $$